Updated on August 10, 2020

-The answer is hard to say because no sports betting site in Illinois has launched or even received a license to operate.
-When Illinois sports betting sites go live, we’ll make sure you’re the first to know.
+The answer is hard to say because only two sports betting sites in Illinois has launched so far.
+Those sites are BetRivers and DraftKings.
+When other Illinois sports betting sites go live, we’ll make sure you’re the first to know.

 This rule was written as a way to punish operators such as FanDuel and DraftKings for operating daily fantasy sports in an unregulated fashion in the state.
 To add to this, online operators who wish to do business in the state without tethering to a retail casino will have to pay a licensing fee of $20 million.

-The first retail sportsbooks opened in March 2020 which means online sportsbooks might come in September of 2021.
+The first retail sportsbooks opened in March 2020 which means some online sportsbooks might not come until September of 2021.

-Casinos such as Rivers Casino Des Plaines, may be able to roll out their BetRivers app sooner since both the casino and the app are owned by Rush Street Gaming which is based in Illinois.
+Casinos such as Rivers Casino Des Plaines were able to roll out their BetRivers app sooner since both the casino and the app are owned by Rush Street Gaming which is based in Illinois.